Jeffchen54/SKK-Downloader-v2/README.md

 Currently, SKK Downloader is very early in development.
 It is only partially functional and a working version will be published in releases when it is completed.
 Functionality is not guaranteed until version 1.0!

+Currently, Sankaku complex is in a very rocky state (many posts contain missing images due to internal server issues and videos that do not stream correctly).
+As a result, the program will not be updated until improvements are made to the website.
+SKK downloader does work correctly but broken files may be downloaded due to Sankaku's server issues.

 SKK Downloader v2 is a simple web scraping based downloader offering the following features:
 - Downloading entire tags without any limit (>2000 limit imposed by v1)
 - Automatic retry for "Please slow down" messages (v1 had a less efficient approach)